 Your boss would get to decide whether you get access to birth control.

-The fight is far from over: a nationwide injunction by a Pennsylvania federal court on the very same rule remains in place.
-But this is a win for reproductive health care, and — with your help — we'll keep pushing.
+The fight is far from over.
+But this is a victory for reproductive health care, and — with your help — we'll keep pushing.
+Here’s what you need to know — and how you can help us fight back.

 Last month, voters across the country made clear that they care about reproductive health care.
 Yet just hours after polls closed, the Trump-Pence administration announced final rules to block access to birth control — a form of health care used by nine out of 10 women of reproductive age.